67megaknights/placeholder/README.md

 ## What is this?

-This is a group project for CSCI 1000 to learn whow to work as a team in GitHub and mannage merge conflicts
+This is a group project for CSCI 1000 to learn how to work as a team in GitHub and manage merge conflicts.

 ## What does it contain?

-This repo contains personal pages for all team members, at the time of writting they may appaer incomplete.
+This repo contains personal pages for all team members.
+At the time of writing, they may appear incomplete.